jessiemar-mar/jessiemar-portfolio/final-project-part-one.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-> Important note: this template includes major elements of Part I, but the instructions on Canvas are the authoritative source.
-Make sure to read through the assignment page and review the rubric to confirm you have everything you need before submitting.
-When done, delete these instructions before submitting.

 # Outline
->Include a high-level summary of your project.
-This should be a couple paragraphs that describe what you're interested in showing with your final project.

 My project will explore how museums can successfully manage their exhibition departments while establishing digital collection platforms, particularly in response to rising digital engagement.
 Exhibitions are often the driving force of museums — shaping audience experience, educational outreach, and revenue generation.
 Yet, sustaining them requires robust funding and efficient management.